 A reminisce into Virtual Reality

-Virtual reality is an immersive technology which takes us to the alternate computer-generated world.
+Virtual reality is an immersive technology that takes us to the alternate computer-generated world.
 It allows us to fully explore this mesmerizing computer-generated world.

 But Where is VR used?